What Makes a Tree Protected and How Do I Find Out

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

-If you do work on a protected tree without obtaining the necessary permits, you could be facing significant fines, and possibly even jail time.
+If you work on a protected tree without the proper permissions, you could face substantial fines and even imprisonment.

-Can I contest a TPO or preservation order?
+Can I contest an TPO Or preservation or TPO?

 Can I take down a protected tree?